Project

 Actions #2

-Updated by Moris Jones about 4 years ago
+Updated by Moris Jones almost 5 years ago

 The idea is that rather than implementing protocols one by one, implement all of them with a generic TLS proxy.
 Why be restrictive?
 IPv6 is about unlimited freedom, not putting people in a box.
 If a protocol is complicated like SMTP, drop it from the list.
 In such a case only implement it if it is important.
 Otherwise why not?
 How complicated can it be?